Parts of eastern Weber County placed under Stage 1 fire restriction starting Monday | Gephardt Daily

 - No welding or grinding without a permit

-Campfires are allowed only approved fire pits, permanent dwellings, improved campgrounds or day-use areas, with the following guidelines:
+Campfires are allowed only in approved fire pits, permanent dwellings, improved campgrounds or day-use areas, with the following guidelines:

 - Must be 25 feet or more from combustible materials